ValGherdol/4-MAT_project/README.md

 - Network Visualization : When running the Visualize_Network.py code file, you can either :
  	- Just give a network file.
 The code will then draw all nodes and edges.
  	- Give a query of specific genes in addition to the network file.
-The code will then only draw those genes, their neighbors and the edges betwwen them.
+The code will then only draw those genes, their neighbors and the edges between them.
 For each gene in the query, the console will also display a dataframe of all neighbors as well as the attributes of the edges.